onyx-and-iris/vban-cmd-python/README.md

     -   `pdirty`: parameter updates
     -   `ldirty`: level updates

-#### Event updates

-To receive event updates you should do the following:

--   register your app to receive updates using the `vban.subject.add(observer)` method, where observer is your app.
--   define an `on_update(subject)` callback function in your app.
-The value of subject may be checked for the type of update.

-See `examples/observer` for a demonstration.
+## Events

 Level updates are considered high volume, by default they are NOT listened for.

-Each of the update types may be enabled/disabled separately.
+Use `subs` keyword arg to initialize event updates.

 example: